datasektionen/femto/README.md

 ## Develop
 All development happens within the `dev` branch.
 Please branch off `dev` when you are implementing changes.
 Only stable builds are merged into `main`.

-## Contributing
-We welcome contributions!
-Please read our TODO to get started.

 ## License
 This project is licensed under the MIT License.
 See the TODO file for more details.

-## Contact
-For any inquiries, please contact us at TODO.